February 24, 2023

 personalities.' […The EP] perfectly describes not

 only the pandemic period but the general state of

 mind of a person living in modern times."

 imaginary chamber music from an alternate universe

-The Evolution of the Arm, having materialized from Buffalo's vibrant experimental music scene five years ago, now releases Telepathic Music Vol. 1, its first album of music improvised on the astral plane.
+The Evolution of the Arm materialized from Buffalo's vibrant experimental music scene six years ago.
+Their most recent release is Telepathic Music Vol. 2, its second EP of music improvised on the astral plane.